ivanp7/autoconfig-scripts/README.md

 1. `installation`: helper files and scripts to be used during the installation process

-2. `content`: scripts for configuration of an installed system
+2. `configuration`: scripts for configuration of an installed system

+3. `deploy`: scripts for deployment of packaged applications and dot-files

-3. `extras`: additional info and resources
+4. `extras`: additional information and resources

 # Rules of application of scripts in `content` directory